How to Become a Relationship Coach

 • Are you endlessly fascinated by interpersonal relationships?

 Do you spend much of your time thinking about how people relate?
 Are you interested in what makes healthy relationships thrive, and what hurdles people need to overcome?
-Maybe you are a voracious reader of self-help and sex therapy books, love watching films and analyzing body language, or are an artist who has always wanted to capture how people interact.
+Maybe you are a voracious reader of self-help and sex coaching books, love watching films and analyzing body language, or are an artist who has always wanted to capture how people interact.
 This fascination and deep interest with the human condition positions relationship coaching as a solid career choice you can be passionate about.

 • Do people already bring their relationship problems to you?